OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_developmentenvironment.md

 This will stop every running container from the `OmniaPlatform` project and then remove them all, including it's images.

 **NOTE:** This command doesn't remove local storage data.

+## 4. Access to OMNIA Platform Logs

+Actions in Application side of the OMNIA Platform log information in the Development Environment.
+They're located inside containers, in `/var/log/omnia`.

+To access logs in **real time** open the Docker Desktop and expand the _containers_ of the `OMNIA Platform` project.
+Now click in a container and you'll be automatically redirected to _Logs_.